 Feeding for weight gain can be tricky if you have a horse that is fussy, has a limited appetite, or becomes easily over-excitable.
 When looking for the best horse feed for weight gain without the fizz, start with fibre and oil as research has shown that providing slow-release energy is much less likely to promote over-exuberant behaviour.
 In trials, horses fed alfalfa and oil compared to cereals of the same energy level, were less reactive to novel stimuli and had lower resting heart rates.

 Alfa-A Oil is Dengie’s highest calorie fibre feed at 12.5MJ/kg digestible energy.
 Whilst having a calorie level comparable to a conditioning mix/cube, Alfa-A Oil is based on entirely slow-release energy sources for condition without the fizz.
 Dengie Alfa-Beet, which combines alfalfa and unmolassed sugar beet, can be fed alongside for an additional source of calories from highly digestible fibre.
-Combine with a vitamin and mineral supplement such as Dengie Leisure or Performance Vits & Mins, or balancer such as Leisure or Performance+ Balancer according to workload for a balanced diet.
+Combine with a vitamin and mineral supplement or balancer according to workload for a balanced diet.

 For those that prefer the all-in-one weight gain horse feed option Dengie Healthy Tummy is an excellent choice.
 Combining chopped and pelleted alfalfa with a rapeseed oil coating, herbal blend, vitamins, minerals and ADM Protexin in-feed formula which combines live yeast and prebiotic.
 Healthy Tummy is a nutritionally complete fibre feed and so when fed at the recommended quantity no additional vitamin and mineral supplementation is required.